azazellochg/other/README.md

 ---
 #####prep_montage

-This script produces mount (both img and mrc) images from spotscan images (acquired on CM120) and also perform block convolution with low-pass filtering
+This script produces mount (both img and mrc) images from spotscan images (acquired on CM120) and also performs block convolution with low-pass filtering

----
-#####prep_movie - DISCONTINUED script :( DO NOT USE!

-The script looks for raw and tif files in current directory (including subdirectories) and produces a list.txt: frames/average tif

 ---
 #####process_serialEM_montage